The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-The reconstruction performance are evaluated on simulated events, including beam background expected at the design luminosity.\\ The reconstruction efficiency of clusters, defined as the fraction of \nc{SVDTrueHits} for which a cluster has been reconstructed, is close to 1 and it is shown in the left plot of figure~\ref{fig:C4_clusterPerf} for different sensor types and layers.
+The reconstruction performance are evaluated on simulated events, including beam background expected at the design luminosity.

+The reconstruction efficiency of clusters, defined as the fraction of \nc{SVDTrueHits} for which a cluster was reconstructed, is close to 1 and it is shown in the left plot of figure~\ref{fig:C4_clusterPerf} for different sensor types and layers.
 The cluster purity reported in the right plot of the same figure is defined as the fraction of signal strips in the clusters associated to \nc{SVDTrueHits}.
 Barrel sensors show a higher purity because of the angular distribution of beam background which is smaller in the barrel region compared to the forward and backward regions.
-Among the barrel sensors, layer 3 has a lower purity because it is located closest to the \acrfull{IP} where beam background is higher as it decreases rapidly going outward.
+Among the barrel sensors, layer 3 has a lower purity because it is located closest to the \acrshort{IP} where beam background is higher as it decreases rapidly going outward.

 {}

 The cluster charge is computed as the sum of the charges of each strip belonging to the cluster:

 while the noise of the cluster is computed as the quadrature sum of the noise of the single strips: